top of page

 Please refer to the list below highlighting the most common safety concerns noted:

-• Personnel entering hoppers or reaching into hoppers to assist the flow of bulk materials. ( Unfortunately, this has on multiple occasions, led to workplace fatalities.)
+- Personnel entering hoppers or reaching (too far) into hoppers to assist flow of bulk material (Unfortunately this has caused fatalities in many industries)

-• Personnel strain and injury due to hammering outer walls of discharge points or poking into the top of bins.
+- Personnel strain injuries due to hammering outer walls of discharge points or poking into top of bins

-• Dust from overflow related to flow issues.
-This creates respiratory and visibility concerns.
+- Dust from overflow related to flow issues.
+Creates respiratory and visibility concerns

-• Noise levels.
-While facilities are noisy places, we noted that some chutes and hoppers were at very high decibel levels.
+- Noise levels.
+While facilities are noisy places, we noted that some chutes and hoppers were at very high DB levels.

 Installation of lining systems have mitigated these risks to a large degree.